kammitama5/kammitama5.github.io/_posts/2024-02-02-Friday-February-2nd.md

 - It's been a welcome respite and to top it off, I heard that I got funding to two Post-Quantum Cryptography workshops today, so I guess I'll be going to those in a couple months; one is in Toronto, and the other is in Pasadena, California!
 I'm very much looking forward to it all!
+- What was interesting was that as I did a small happy dance, a labmate asked me what happened, and I told him, and he just said "Congratulations!".
+And I realized it had been a long time since I had really heard that in a, "I feel really happy for you in earnest" way.
+And it felt nice to just be able to say "Thank you" and bask in just feeling good about having access to some really great opportunities that will lead to my growth and learning as researcher / academic.
 - In other news, I had been craving rice balls all week, and skipped Happy Hour drinking and eats this evening to find them, and I regret nothing!